 As anyone who has done a Land and Sea package will tell you, combining a Disney Cruise out of Port Canaveral with a stay at Walt Disney World is a perfect fit.
 What better way to enjoy all that Disney has to offer then spending a few days visiting the theme parks and then sailing the seven seas aboard one of Disney’s majestic ships.
 However, for new cruisers or those considering a Land and Sea Package for the first time, making both pieces fit together can be a bit daunting.
 From suggestions on the best way to book your Land and Sea Package, to tips on getting transportation to link up, we’ll address some of your frequently asked questions to make sure that your land and sea vacation is smooth sailing.

 How do I add a Walt Disney World Package to my cruise?
 There are two ways to include a Disney World stay with your Disney Cruise package.
 The first is to add the Resort Add-on when making your Disney Cruise Line booking.
 The second option is to book a separate Walt Disney World vacation that coincides with your cruise.
 There are advantages and disadvantages to both options as explained below.

 Disney Cruise Lines Resort Add-on– This option is best suited to those that want to have both the land and sea options packaged together neatly as one reservation.
-Clients booking for 2017 have the option of adding the Resort Add-on directly to their cruise package at the time of booking.
-Clients booking in 2018 could make their cruise booking now but would need to wait to add on the resort portion when Disney releases rooms for 2018 later this year.
+Clients booking in 2017 & 2018 have the option of adding the Resort Add-on directly to their cruise package at the time of booking.
 The main advantage in going with this option is that guests would not have to worry about managing two reservations, balances and final payment due dates.
 It would all be handled in one go.
 However there are some disadvantageous in doing this directly through DCL including: